-In this study, we have significantly extended our previous techniques for point-inpolygon test based spatial joins on GPUs for large scale data.
-The integrated scalable designs and their GPU implementations have successfully performed zonal statistics on 375+ million global species occurrence records over 15 thousand complex ecoregions in facilitating exploring global biodiversity explorations.
-First, we have developed a scalable data parallel framework by using GPU mapped memory in CPUs for large-scale data that may exceed GPU memory capacity.
-Second, we have further extended our point data indexing and binary search based spatial filtering designs to accommodate multichunked point data indexing while achieving much higher efficiency when compared with using mapped memory naively.
-Third, the cell-in-polygon test based optimization technique for advanced spatial filtering is highly effective and achieves 6.4-8.2x speedups.
-The measured speedups match with our cost model very well which opens the possibility for predictive optimization.
-The combined improvements have reduced the total runtime to about 100 seconds using a single GPU device.
+In this study, we have significantly extended our previous techniques for point-in-polygon test based spatial joins on GPUs for large scale data.
+The integrated flexible designs and their GPU implementations have successfully performed zonal statistics on 375+ million global species occurrence records over 15 thousand complex ecoregions in facilitating exploring global biodiversity explorations.
+We have developed a flexible data parallel framework by using GPU mapped memory in CPUs for large-scale data that may exceed GPU memory capacity.
+We have extended our point data indexing and binary search based spatial filtering designs to accommodate multi-chunked point data indexing while achieving much higher efficiency when compared with using mapped memory naively.
+Including the cell-inpolygon based optimization, the combined improvements have reduced the total runtime to about 100 seconds using a single GPU device.
 The performance is several orders of magnitude faster than two reference serial implementations using traditional open source geospatial techniques.
-The realized high performance on top of scalable designs is not only significant for practical applications in exploring increasingly larger global biodiversity data but also suggests that there are huge rooms to improve the performance of traditional geospatial technologies on modern parallel hardware.
+The realized high performance on top of flexible designs is not only significant for practical applications in exploring increasingly larger global biodiversity data but also suggests that there are huge rooms to improve the performance of traditional geospatial technologies on modern parallel hardware.

 For future work, first of all, we would like to integrate our technique with data management and visualization frontends for practical applications.
-Second, since the scalable data parallel framework is also applicable to other types of spatial processing, it is thus interesting to examine its scalability in additional applications with larger scale data.
-For example, spatially and temporally associating 2.7 billion GPS points deposited to Openstreetmap Planet12 with global road networks by using the point-to-polyline nearest neighbor search based spatial joins (Zhang et al 2014).
-Third, as discussed in Section 3.1, our new data parallel framework allows integrate multi-core CPUs and multi-GPUs as well as other types of hardware accelerators that share a same address space to synergistically process large scale data by assigning chunks of array elements to multiple processors in a straightforward manner.
+Second, since the flexible data parallel framework is also applicable to other types of spatial processing, it is thus interesting to examine its scalability in additional applications with larger scale data.
+For example, spatially and temporally associating 2.7 billion GPS points deposited into Openstreetmap Planet with global road networks by using the point-to-polyline nearest neighbor search based spatial joins [9].
+Third, our new data parallel framework allows integrating multicore CPUs and multi-GPUs as well as other types of hardware accelerators that share the same address space to synergistically process large scale data by assigning chunks of array elements to multiple processors in a straightforward manner.
 We plan to materialize the design which essentially allows heterogeneous computing and implement it on a hybrid CPU-GPU system for performance evaluation using the GBIF data and the Openstreetmap Planet GPS location data.
 Finally, while it is certainly a challenging task that requires significant effort, we plan to investigate the mismatches between the designs and implementations of traditional geospatial processing software packages and the new generation of parallel hardware in a systematic manner.
 The findings may not only lead to improved performance but also may provide new insights on how to make better use of commodity parallel hardware and enable larger scale geospatial processing with higher efficiency and better scalability.